gieslabs/chatbots/README.md

-# How to create an alexa skill
+# Create an Alexa Skill